Patient Advocacy Volunteer in Emergency Research Services

 Eight-hour shifts : 12am-8am

-One of the primary functions of a PAVER is to assist with ongoing Department of Emergency Medicine research studies.
+One of the possible other tasks of a PAVER is to assist with ongoing Department of Emergency Medicine research studies.
 These research studies, some of which go on to be published in medical journals, are created and directed by Departmental faculty and resident physicians.
 Each study explores a different topic, but all share a common goal of gaining a better understanding of medical and social issues affecting Bellevue Hospital Center emergency patients.

 The knowledge gained from participation in research study provides insight into basic human issues concerning patients, and offers answers about how to improve patients' experiences in the emergency department.
 In addition, information from certain studies can also be used in order to seek grants.
 The money from these grants is directed toward meeting the specific needs of Bellevue's emergency patients.